The Best and Worst Foods for Managing Acid Reflux

 Foods that stay longer in the stomach delay digestion and trigger heartburn.
 Generally, acidic, fatty, or highly caffeinated foods are the foods to avoid with GERD.

-Avoid late-night snacks, and don’t eat anything two hours before bed.
-Instead of two or three large meals, include four to five smaller meals throughout the day.
+Late-night snacks: Avoid eating anything two hours before bed.
 Avoid liquid intake close to bed-time.

 Choose the best foods for acid reflux

-If you experience heartburn, incorporating a few foods in the diet plan reduces the symptoms of acid reflux, neutralizes stomach acid, and manages the symptoms of acid reflux.
+Incorporating a few foods in the diet plan reduces symptoms and neutralizes stomach acid:

 Tips to manage acid reflux with lifestyle tips

-Post-surgery, patients should avoid heavy lifting, monitor bandages for infection, eschew tight clothing, and cushion the abdomen while coughing.
+Post-surgery or for general management, patients should avoid heavy lifting, monitor for infection signs, eschew tight clothing, and cushion the abdomen while coughing.
 The doctor may prescribe pain management medication and prophylactic antibiotics to mitigate discomfort and prevent diseases.

 The ultimate care for acid reflux and GERD - Consult Dr. Ashok Bohra

 Experience life without heartburn!
-Embark on your journey to relief; book your consultation now!
+Book your consultation now!